 As a part of our adventure Pakistan tour, we intended to cross this glacier and spend a night at a shepherd’s hut, located on the far side of the valley.
 This would be our first bit of hiking in Pakistan.
 After scoping out the mountains in the days leading up to this, I was eager.

 The hike would require us to gain the ridge and to cross the rubble-covered glacier in order to reach the campsite; the latter of those tasks would take up 80% of our time.
-Luckily, Rehman’s family was there to port in supplies for us, so no guest walked with anything more than a daypack.
+Luckily, locals were there to port in supplies for us, so no guest walked with anything more than a daypack.

 Crossing a glacier is never easy and few people realize how tedious it can actually be.
 This particular glacier was covered in loose boulders and skree; if one were to look at the field from afar, they might never know what it actually was.